SOLAS-TTRPG/SOLAS/README.md

 *This may be the result of exposure to the feywild, underdark, or similar place.
 Your skin may sparkle in the right light, some animalistic features may manifest (satyrs, for example), flowers may bloom/wilt around you depending on your mood, or you may even represent aspects of nature like seasons.*

 ### Innate Arcana
-You permanently memorize one simple spell, which costs one **Focus** as opposed to the normal two.
+You permanently memorize one **Primary Spell**, which costs one **Focus** as opposed to the normal two.
 This does not count towards your maximum number of memorized spells.
 After using this memorized spell for the reduced cost, you recover one less **Focus** at the start of your next turn.

 *Your ancestry has been touched by magic, having a natural gift of spell usage.
 This can come from all sorts of places, from planar magic to deities, a natural connection or a deliberate augmentation.*